ItsLhuis/Looma/README.md

 - **📸 Smart Photo Recognition**: Snap photos of handwritten notes, whiteboards, receipts, or business cards—Looma reads and organizes everything automatically.
-- **🎤 Intelligent Voice Processing**: Speak naturally and watch as "Call mom tomorrow" becomes a calendar reminder, while long voice memos transform into structured notes.
+- **🎤 Intelligent Voice Processing**: Speak naturally and watch as "Call mom tomorrow" becomes a task reminder, while long voice memos transform into structured notes.
 - **⌨️ Natural Language Understanding**: Type as you think—"meeting with John next Tuesday at 3 PM"—and Looma creates the appropriate actions without rigid syntax.
 - **🧠 Conversational AI**: Chat with your assistant like a real person, ask for suggestions, and get proactive help that learns your preferences over time.

-## Key Features
+## Core Features

+### 📝 Intelligent Note-Taking

-- **Universal Input Processing**: Transform photos, voice, text, and files into organized digital content with AI-powered recognition and understanding.
+- **Universal Input Processing**: Transform photos, voice, text, and files into organized notes with AI-powered recognition
+- **Smart Content Understanding**: Automatic summarization and key point extraction
+- **Semantic Search**: Find notes by meaning, not just keywords
+- **Flexible Organization**: Simple, clean interface focused on content over complexity

+### ✅ Smart Task Management

+- **Natural Task Creation**: Convert any input into actionable tasks automatically
+- **Multiple Views**: Switch between simple lists and visual Kanban boards
+- **Priority Intelligence**: AI detects and suggests task priorities
+- **Due Date Management**: Smart scheduling with overdue detection
+- **Subtasks Support**: Break complex tasks into manageable pieces
+- **Status Workflow**: Clear progression from pending to completion

+### 📅 Calendar Integration

+- **Google Calendar Sync**: Seamless two-way synchronization
+- **Smart Scheduling**: AI suggests optimal meeting times
+- **Event Creation**: Natural language to calendar events instantly
+- **Conflict Detection**: Automatic overlap prevention

+### 🧠 AI Memory System

+- **Contextual Learning**: Remembers your preferences and patterns
+- **Intelligent Suggestions**: Proactive recommendations based on your history
-- **Smart Organization**: Automatic categorization, semantic search, and intelligent linking of related notes, tasks, and events.
+- **Cross-Reference Intelligence**: Connects related notes, tasks, and events automatically

-- **Flexible Task Management**: Multiple views including checklists, Kanban boards, and visual flowcharts with AI-powered scheduling and priority detection.
-- **Intelligent Calendar Integration**: Seamless Google Calendar sync with conflict detection, smart scheduling, and automatic meeting preparation.
-- **AI Memory System**: Contextual memory that learns your preferences, recognizes patterns, and provides relevant suggestions based on your history.
-- **Complete Privacy**: Offline-first design with local encryption, optional cloud sync, and full data ownership—your information stays yours.
+## Design Philosophy

+Looma embraces simplicity over complexity:

+- **Focus on Content**: Clean, distraction-free interface that prioritizes your information
+- **Natural Interaction**: Work the way you think, not how software demands
+- **AI-First Organization**: Let artificial intelligence handle the categorization and structure
+- **Minimal Friction**: From capture to action in the fewest steps possible

 ## Real-World Use Cases

 ### For Busy Professionals

-- Photo of meeting whiteboard → Action items automatically distributed to team
+- Photo of meeting whiteboard → Action items automatically converted to tasks
 - Voice memo during commute → Tasks organized and scheduled before reaching office
-- Business cards → Contact information organized with context and follow-up reminders
+- Quick notes → Intelligent prioritization and deadline suggestions

 ### For Students

-- Class notes photos → Summarized study guides with quiz questions
+- Class notes photos → Summarized study materials
-- Assignment details → Study schedule automatically created with calendar integration
+- Assignment details → Automatic task breakdown with study schedules
-- Research materials → Organized by topic with smart cross-references
+- Research notes → Smart organization with easy retrieval

 ### For Personal Life

-- Shopping lists → Smart categorization with store layout optimization
-- Recipe photos → Ingredient lists with automatic shopping reminders
+- Shopping thoughts → Organized task lists with priorities
-- Medical appointments → Preparation checklists and follow-up tracking
+- Quick reminders → Properly scheduled tasks and events
+- Ideas and inspiration → Searchable notes with AI insights

 ### For Creative Work

-- Brainstorming sessions → Ideas organized into actionable project plans
+- Brainstorming sessions → Actionable project tasks
-- Reference materials → Smart tagging and easy retrieval system
+- Reference materials → Organized notes with smart tagging
-- Creative inspiration → Mood boards with contextual organization
+- Creative inspiration → Structured notes with context

 ## What Makes Looma Special

-- **🚀 Instant Organization**: From any type of input to organized life in seconds
+- **🚀 Instant Organization**: From any input to organized content in seconds
-- **🧠 AI That Learns**: Adapts to your preferences, patterns, and unique working style
+- **🧠 AI That Learns**: Adapts to your preferences without complex setup
-- **🔒 Privacy-First**: Complete offline operation with enterprise-grade security for personal use
+- **🔒 Privacy-First**: Your data stays yours with local-first architecture
-- **🔄 Seamless Integration**: Works with existing tools like Google Calendar
-- **⚡ Proactive Assistance**: Anticipates your needs and provides contextual recommendations
+- **⚡ Proactive Assistance**: Anticipates needs without overwhelming you
-- **🎯 Ultimate Flexibility**: Adapts to any lifestyle, from busy professionals to creative minds
+- **🎯 Ultimate Simplicity**: Powerful features with minimal complexity
+- **🔄 Seamless Flow**: Natural progression from notes to tasks to events

+## Technical Approach

+Looma is built with a focus on:

+- **Streamlined Data Model**: Clean, efficient database design focused on core functionality
+- **AI-Powered Intelligence**: Smart organization without manual categorization
+- **Performance First**: Fast, responsive interface that gets out of your way
+- **Local-First**: Offline capability with optional cloud synchronization

 ## The Future of Personal Organization

-Looma isn't just another productivity app—it's an intelligent personal ecosystem that transforms chaos into clarity, tasks into achievements, and helps you take control of your life with the power of AI.
+Looma isn't just another productivity app—it's an intelligent personal ecosystem that transforms chaos into clarity without adding complexity.
+By focusing on the essentials and letting AI handle the organization, Looma helps you take control of your life with minimal effort.

-Experience the magic of having an AI assistant that truly understands and organizes your world.
+Experience the power of having an AI assistant that organizes your world simply and intelligently.
 Your organized life is just one photo, one voice note, or one conversation away.

+## Development Status

+Currently implementing core features with a focus on:

+- ✅ Notes system (completed)
+- 🚧 Tasks management (in development)
+- 📅 Calendar integration (planned)
+- 🧠 AI memory system (planned)

 ## License